Facilities

 Weight Room A

 • Our main weight room is located on the Terrace level.
-With lots of free weights, racks, benches, selecterized machines, and cable machines there is plenty to do.
-When working out it is the O’Connor Center’s expectation that all who are using equipment do so in the proper and manufacturers’ intended way.
+With lots of free weights, racks, benches, and cable machines there is plenty to do.
+When working out the O’Connor Center expects that all who are using equipment do so in the proper and manufacturers’ intended way.
 Improper use of equipment will result in broken or damaged equipment and potential membership suspension.
 Safety is the utmost important part of using the facility.
 Engaging in risky behavior or activities will not be permitted.

 Weight Room B

 • Weight Room B is located just off Weight Room A on the Terrace level.
 This area is designated for heavy weightlifting.
-With four (4) combo racks and three (3) platforms, it is expected that all entering the area take proper precautions around others in the space.
-When working out, it is the O’Connor Centers’ expectation that all using equipment do so in the proper and manufacturers’ intended way.
+With two (2) combo racks and six (6) designated lifting areas, it is expected that all entering the area take proper precautions around others in the space.
+When working out, the O’Connor Centers expect that all using equipment do so in the proper and manufacturers’ intended way.
 Improper use of equipment will result in broken or damaged equipment and potential membership suspension.
 Safety is the utmost important part of using the facility.
 Engaging in risky behavior or activities will not be permitted.

 Striving for Sustainability